microsoft/FluidFramework/BREAKING.md

 sharedMap.set("key1", "1"); // executing this statement will cause an exception to be thrown
 ```

 Other clients will not be affected.
-The functionality is currently disabled but it can be enabled using the `IContainerRuntimeOptions.enableOpReentryCheck`, which will eventually become the default.
+The functionality is currently disabled but it can be enabled using the `IContainerRuntimeOptions.enableOpReentryCheck` property, which will eventually become the default.
 If the option is enabled, the functionality can be disabled at runtime using the `Fluid.ContainerRuntime.DisableOpReentryCheck` feature gate.

 # 2.0.0-internal.2.0.0